jonathanbossenger/google-docs-markdown/README.md

 As at 2021/03/10

 - Go to https://developers.google.com/docs/api/quickstart/php
+- Change the project name if you prefer (eg Docs Markdown)
 - Click the Enable the Google Docs API button
 - Give the project a name, click Next
 - Configure OAuth Client for Desktop app, click Create